rtCamp/rtMedia/readme.txt

 Please visit [BuddyPress Media Component's Features page](http://rtcamp.com/buddypress-media/features/ "Visit BuddyPress Media Component's Features page").

 == Changelog ==

+= 2.1.2 =
+* Changed some default values and normalized all files with end of file as line feed only

 = 2.1.1 =
 * Some changes in readme file